›Firsthand Time‹. Documentary Aesthetics in the Long 1960s

 Panel III: Diaristic Writing Practices

-- Anatoly Pinsky (European U, St. Petersburg): Keeping a Diary at Work.
+- Anatoly Pinsky (European University, St. Petersburg): Keeping a Diary at Work.
 How to Snoop on Your Colleagues after Stalin, and What It Meant for Soviet Socialism

 - Maru Mushtrieva (FU Berlin): Pavel Ulitin.
 Conspirator’s Diary or Staging the Factual